jasonwei20/generate_masks/README.md

 Generate masks for images using [Mask-RCNN](https://github.com/matterport/Mask_RCNN) from matterport.
 Inputs a folder of images, and outputs a folder containing .npy numpy arrays with the masks for each image.

 ## Usage
 Follow directions from [Mask-RCNN](https://github.com/matterport/Mask_RCNN) to download `mask_rcnn_coco.h5` and pycocotools.
-I should have `mask_rcnn_coco.h5` in the folder already though, and I have a version of pycocotools in the folder, but feel free to replace it.
+I should have a version of pycocotools in the folder, but feel free to replace it if it doesn't work.

 1. Place wanted images in `/images/`
 2. Run `python generate_masks` to create the masks.